-Section B. Health Insurance and HSA, Effective 1/1/2017
+Section B. Health Insurance and HSA (or VEBA).

-ubd.
-(1) Health insurance coverage will be provided in accordance with the County's group health insurance policy with the Minnesota Public Employees Insurance Program, commonly referred to as "PEIP", The employee and employer premium contributions and VEBA/HSA contributions shall be established by the County Board and calculated in the same manner as defined in the Agreement between Aitkin County and AFSCME Council 65, Local Union #667 (Courthouse Unit).
+Health insurance coverage will be provided in accordance with the County's group health insurance policy with the Minnesota Public Employees Insurance Program, commonly referred to as "PEIP".
+The employee and employer premium contributions and HSA (or VEBA) contributions shall be established by the County Board and calculated in the same manner as defined in the Agreement between Aitkin County and AFSCME Council 65, Local Union #667 (Courthouse Unit).